< Back

 *Pietà.
 Wood, 72 x 65.

 The dead Christ is supported in the tomb by the Virgin, whose arms are about his neck, the Magdalen and St John (behind).
 The panel is thought to have come from the centre of the upper tier of the altarpiece painted in 1476 for the high altar of San Domenico at Ascoli Piceno.
 Nine other panels are in the National Gallery, London.
-The Pietà was probably removed from the church by one of the Barberini family (whose emblem, a bee, adorns the corners of the seventeenth-century frame).
-It was later in the collection of Conte Guido de Bisenzo at Rome (as Mantegna) and the Dudley and Crawshay collections in England.
+The Pietà was probably removed from the church in the seventeenth century by one of the Barberini family (whose emblem, a bee, adorns the corners of the very fine seventeenth-century frame).
+It is recorded in 1836 (with an attribution to Mantegna) in the collection of Conte Guido di Bisenzo, whose heirs sold it in 1847 to Lord Ward (later Earl of Dudley).
+At the Dudley sale at Christie's in 1892, it was bought for 330 gns by Robert Thompson Crawshay (son of the Welsh 'iron king' of the same name).
 Acquired by the Metropolitan Museum in 1913.

 An Apostle.
 Wood, 32 x 23.